Thomas Malory: Candidates

 Since the late 19th century there has been a great deal of scholarly research into the identity of Sir Thomas Malory, author of Le Morte d'Arthur.
-As detailed below, the earliest modern investigations suggested that Sir Thomas Malory of Newbold Revel was the only Thomas Malory living in 15th century England who was a knight.
+As detailed below, the earliest modern investigations suggested that Sir Thomas Malory of Newbold Revel was the only Thomas Malory living in 15th-century England who was a knight.
 However, the apparently great age of this candidate at the time of the work's completion has always been a source of contention.
 In the early 20th century, scholarly revelations of this candidate's extensive criminal record and multiple imprisonments threw further doubt on the matter because of a perceived discordance with the chivalric ideals espoused in Le Morte d'Arthur.
-The discovery of the Winchester Manuscript in 1934 revealed that the author was in prison at the time of writing; this has generally been taken to support the candidate from Newbold Revel, though the support is ambiguous because that candidate's extensive prison record does not actually include the time of writing.
+The discovery of the Winchester Manuscript in 1934 revealed that the author was in some form of imprisonment at the time of writing; this has generally been taken to support the candidate from Newbold Revel, though the support is ambiguous because that candidate's extensive prison record does not actually include the time of writing.

-These tensions have inspired scholars to propose alternative identities; most notably, Thomas Malory of Papworth St. Agnes and Thomas Malory of Hutton Conyers.
+These tensions have inspired scholars to propose alternative identities; most notably, Thomas Malory of Papworth St. Agnes and Moreton Corbet and Thomas Malory of Hutton Conyers and Studley Royal.
 Both are much less attested in the documentary record than the candidate from Newbold Revel.
 As described in detail below: neither is clearly recorded as having been a knight, but both come from knightly families and could plausibly have been knighted.
 Both seem to have been of a more appropriate age at the time of writing, but neither is known to have been imprisoned at any time.

-To date, no candidate for authorship has ever been found to continuously command widespread support other than Malory of Newbold Revel.
+To date, no candidate for authorship has ever consistently commanded widespread support other than Malory of Newbold Revel.
 However, despite the evidence for other candidates being "no more than circumstantial", eminent scholars suggest that the question of the author's identity is both critically important and yet unresolved.
+However, Linton argues that Malory of Hutton Conyers was a knight of the church, and as her recent work garners scholarly attention, it may bring the matter into different focus.